mohitCodz/mohitCodz/README.md

 # Hi, I'm Mohit Jaryal 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a focus on **C** and **HTML**.
+I'm a passionate software developer .
 I love building projects that challenge me and help me learn new things.
 Here you'll find various projects, from small utilities to larger applications, all built with clean code and a lot of enthusiasm.

 ## 🔧 Tech Stack